Know the Steps to Complain About GST Payment Issues

 Steps To Raise A Complaint About GST Payment Issues

-- A taxpayer can raise a complaint on the GST portal without logging into his/her account as well.
+- A taxpayer can raise a GST complaint online on the GST portal without logging into his/her account as well.

 - Complaints can be raised through the temporary IDs assigned.
 That means, to raise a complaint, it is not necessary to have a GSTIN.